akashca-pro/codex-code-manage-service/README.md

-# Codex Code‑Manage Service
+# Codex Code-Manage Service

-The Code‑Manage Service is the execution‑orchestration layer of the Codex platform.
+The Code-Manage Service is the execution-orchestration layer of the Codex platform.
 It does **not execute any code**.
-Its sole purpose is to validate execution requests, generate execution jobs and route them through Kafka to the Code‑Execution Service, then receive results and propagate them back into Redis and the Problem Service.
+Its sole responsibility is to validate execution requests, generate execution jobs and route them through Kafka to the Code-Execution Service, then receive execution results and propagate them to Redis and the Problem Service.

-This service forms the core of Codex's asynchronous execution pipeline.
+This service forms the backbone of Codex’s asynchronous execution pipeline.

 ---

 ## 1. Service Overview

-The service performs three main roles:
+The Code-Manage Service plays three core roles:

-1. **gRPC Server** for the Gateway.
+1. **gRPC Server** for the Gateway Service
-2. **Kafka Producer** for creating execution jobs.
+2. **Kafka Producer** for execution job creation
-3. **Kafka Consumer** for receiving execution results.
+3. **Kafka Consumer** for execution result handling

-It also supports retry queues plus DLQ for stable processing.
+It also manages retry queues and a Dead Letter Queue (DLQ) to ensure fault-tolerant execution workflows.

 ---